badlydrawnrob/elm-playground/elm-in-action/04/tests/http-get-json/README.md

 ## JSON (part 2)

+> Due to easier syntax, it’s better to use functions in the `Json.Decode.Pipeline` module instead of those defined in `Json.Decode` — they share similarities, so you can check the core documents for (sometimes better) how-tos.
+>
+> If a field doesn’t exist or is `null` we can use `requiredAt`, `optionalAt` or a nested decoder.

 The retrieving and decoding of JSON happens in one go, as before.
 It's either an `Ok ...` or an `Err ...`, and we have to `case` on that in `view` and `update`.

 ```elm